 As you take the f-value lower, you’ll see more blur appear in the background of your pic.
-Likewise, increasing the f value over f4.5 will reduce the amount of blur and make the effect more subtle.
-Most iPhone models allow for f-values between f1.4 and f16, though some models may feature different amounts of depth of field manipulation.
-Once you select the amount of bokeh that suits your needs, click the “Done” to save the photo to reflect the adjusted bokeh blur.
+Likewise, increasing the f value over f4.5 will make the effect more subtle.
+Most iPhone models allow for f-values between f1.4 and f16, though some may feature different amounts of depth of field manipulation.
+Once you select the amount of bokeh that you want, click the “Done” to save the photo to reflect the adjusted bokeh blur.

 The Perks of Portrait Mode

-One of the most impressive aspects of Portrait mode is the ability to create an iPhone bokeh effect and adjust it even after the picture is taken, but that doesn’t mean that it’s the only use for Portrait mode.
-There are actually several perks to Portrait mode that can make it very appealing to photographers.
+One of the most impressive aspects of Portrait mode is the ability to create an iPhone bokeh effect and adjust it even after the picture is taken, but it’s not the only use for Portrait mode.
+There are several perks to Portrait mode that can make it very appealing to photographers.

-Perhaps even more impressive is the fact that you can change lighting profiles even after a photo has been taken.
+You can even change lighting profiles even after a photo has been taken.
 When editing a photo, you have the option of changing lighting effects by swiping left or right through the available lighting profiles.
 Once you find the one that you want, you simply have to tap “Done” to save the lighting profile to your image.

-On newer models of iPhone, there is even more that can be done with Portrait mode.
+On newer models of iPhone like the iPhone 13, there is even more that can be done with Portrait mode.
 Once the camera is active and Portrait mode is engaged, you have the option of tapping a button to switch to the front-facing camera.
 This provides you with all of the options that are available normally for Portrait mode, including the ability to adjust bokeh effects and select different lighting profiles for pictures that are taken in selfie mode.

 Removing Portrait Mode Effects

-While Portrait mode offers a lot of useful features, there are times when you might change your mind and just want to go back to the original picture without any applied edits.
+While Portrait mode offers a lot of fun finishes there are times when you might change your mind and just want to go back to the original picture without any filter.